-Yale Law School has long focused on the intersection of law, media and journalism.
-The Knight Law and Media program builds on this history and is directed toward:
+Yale Law School has a long history of scholarship at the intersection of law, media, and journalism.
+The Knight Law and Media program is directed toward:

 - Yale Law School students who plan to be journalists, advocates for journalists, policy makers or leaders in the media industry;